Tuesday, March 7, 2023

 For much the same reason, one of our golden rules is to only clip coupons for food and products we already use.
 We didn't want to start buying items we didn't need just because we had a coupon for 50¢ off.

 It's fair to say that it's not as easy as it sounds at first.
-You need to find coupons for items you buy, organize them by expiration date, remember to take them to the store with you, and locate each item in the store aisle.
+You need to find coupons for items you buy, organize them by expiration date.Don't forget to take advantage of BOGOs.
+(Buy One Get One Free).
 That is a bit challenging.
 But after a few shopping trips, it gets easier.

 We clip coupons to save money because it costs us nothing to do it, and we gain the savings by spending less.